-This post on STEM Subscription Boxes contains affiliate links.
+This post on STEM Subscription Boxes for Kids contains affiliate links.
 The small percentage I may earn off your purchase comes at no extra cost to you and helps T&T continue to offer free printables and tutorials!

 My 7 year old son (soon to be 8!) is absolutely crazy about anything STEM related.
 With help from Pinterest and other blogs, I was able to keep up with his insatiable curiosity for a long time but now he’s expressed interest in circuitry and coding and those just aren’t my area of expertise.
-Thank goodness there are now amazing STEM-focused subscription boxes that can fill in the gaps and continue feeding my child’s natural interests!
+Thank goodness there are now amazing STEM-focused subscription boxes for kids that can fill in the gaps and continue feeding my child’s natural interests!

 A month ago, I reached out to six STEM subscription services to have them send trial boxes for my son and I to experience.
-If you’ve read this blog long enough, you know that there’s no way I’d give you all an opinion on these STEM subscription boxes without having seen them first!
+If you’ve read this blog long enough, you know that there’s no way I’d give you all an opinion on these STEM subscription boxes for kids without having seen them first!
 Here are the boxes I reviewed:

 I’m happy to report that while the contents and focus of each is drastically different, all six boxes were thoughtfully assembled, extremely well made, and totally able to hold my child’s attention.
 Since I was happy with the quality of the boxes, the only thing left to talk to you all about are the specifics like categories, price points, and targeted age brackets.
 I hope having all of this information in one place helps you make the right STEM subscription box choice for you and your child!